 - Refill with the same type of brake fluid.
-Mixing fluids may result in a harmful chemical reaction and lead to poor braking performance. - Be careful that water or dust does not enter the brake fluid reservoir when refilling.
-Water will significantly lower the boiling point of the fluid and may result in vapor lock, and dirt may clog the ABS hydraulic unit valves. - Brake fluid may deteriorate paint-• ed surfaces or plastic parts.
-Always clean up spilled fluid immediatelv. - As the brake pads wear, it is normal for the brake fluid level to gradually go down.
+Mixing fluids may result in a harmful chemical reaction and lead to poor braking performance. - Be careful that water does not enter the brake fluid reservoir when refilling.
+Water will significantly lower the boiling point of the fluid and may result in vapor lock. - Brake fluid may deteriorate painted surfaces or plastic parts.
+Always clean up spilled fluid immediately. - As the brake pads wear, it is normal for the brake fluid level to gradually go down.
 However, if the brake fluid level goes down suddenly, have a Yamaha dealer check the cause.